my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

 -   Lane discipline before your exit

-    -   If you are on the <span style='color:chartreuse'>middle lane</span> before you exit, you will end up to the right lane on your exit road;
+    -   If you are on the <span style='color:#32CD32'>middle lane</span> before you exit, you will end up to the right lane on your exit road;
         -   This is NOT ideal as you will have to move to the left lane when it's safe; left lane is the driving lane, right lane is the overtaking lane;
         -   You could use the middle lane to carry on on the roundabout as well.
     -   If you are on the left lane before you exit, you will end up to the left lane on your exit road;
         -   this is recommended.
     -   If you are on the right lane (lane 3) before you exit, then you have missed your exit already, you must NOT exit.
-You have to go around the roundabout <span style='color:chartreuse'>for another lap</span> and try to exit when you are in the correct lane;
+You have to go around the roundabout <span style='color:#32CD32'>for another lap</span> and try to exit when you are in the correct lane;

 -   Changing lane is difficult on the roundabout as you have to be sure it's safe to do so.
 But it will be difficult if you target lane is full of cars in busy traffic.